 What is Emotional Abuse?

-There is a line, however, in which your run of the mill disagreement transitions to abuse.
-Abuse—sometimes known as domestic violence or intimate partner violence (IPV)—is consistent behaviors used to assert power or control over a partner in a relationship.
+Everyone has disagreements in relationships.
+There is a line, however, in which your run-of-the-mill disagreement transitions to abuse.
+Abuse—sometimes known as domestic violence or intimate partner violence (IPV)—is consistent behavior used to assert power or control over a partner in a relationship.

 Abuse can take so many forms.
 The first thing’s first: abuse of any kind is never okay.
 And, if you are being abused it is not your fault.
 You are not alone.
 We’re here for you—always.

 Emotional abuse is one type of relationship abuse.
 It is often sneaky and hard to detect because there are often no physical signs.
 Even though it flies under the radar, it’s very serious.
 Sometimes it’s a precursor to physical abuse.
 Other times, it’s relentless and ongoing.
 Over time, emotional abuse can be extremely damaging to your mental health.

 Sometimes known as psychological abuse, emotional abuse is consistent actions and behaviors intended to psychologically manipulate someone else.
 (Think making someone feel shame or guilt over and over and over again.)